Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Introduction

-There is an immensely increasing interest in recent years on the study of the dielectric and semiconductor resonators with high refractive indices.
+There is an immensely increasing interest in recent years in the study of the dielectric and semiconductor resonators with high refractive indices.
 These dielectric resonant structures have low absorbing properties and isotropic magnetic responses, making it possible to complement the plasmonic elements in many potential applications \cite{kuznetsov2016optically,krasnok2012all}.
 In particular, the silicon nanoparticle has emerged as a popular choice of the subwavelength resonator for designing the dielectric metamaterials because of its high electric permittivity and very low dissipative loss \cite{staude2017metamaterial}.
-It was observed experimentally \cite{evlyukhin2012demonstration,kuznetsov2016optically} that for an individual spherical silicon nanoparticle, when the wavelength inside the particle is comparable to its diameter, the electric and magnetic dipole radiations can have comparable strengths, and the magnetic dipole resonance can be excited in the visible region.
-Nevertheless, compared to considerable evidence from engineering and physics literature, the mathematical understanding of the origin of the dielectric resonance and the mechanism underlying the strong magnetic response is still limited, apart from the case of spherical nanoparticles which has been well-illustrated and studied by the Mie scattering theory \cite{tzarouchis2018light}.
-In \cite{ammari2019subwavelength}, the authors considered the Helmholtz equation and used asymptotic analysis to characterize the quasi-static dielectric resonant frequencies for the high contrast nanoparticles of arbitrary shape and obtained the corresponding first-order corrections.
-In \cite{meklachi2018asymptotic}, the case of the nonlinear scatterers of the Kerr type was investigated and the corresponding asymptotic formulas for the resonances were derived.
+It was observed experimentally \cite{evlyukhin2012demonstration,kuznetsov2016optically,garcia2011strong} that for a single spherical silicon nanoparticle, when the wavelength inside the particle is comparable to its diameter, the electric and magnetic dipole radiations can have comparable strengths, and the magnetic dipole resonance can be excited in the visible region.
+Nevertheless, compared to considerable evidence from engineering and physics literature, the mathematical understanding of the origin of the dielectric resonance and the mechanism underlying the strong magnetic response is still limited, apart from the case of spherical nanoparticles which has been well illustrated and studied by the Mie scattering theory \cite{tzarouchis2018light}.
+In \cite{ammari2019subwavelength}, the authors considered the Helmholtz equation and used asymptotic analysis to characterize the quasi--static dielectric resonant frequencies for the high contrast nanoparticles of arbitrary shape and obtained the corresponding first--order corrections.
+In \cite{meklachi2018asymptotic}, the case of nonlinear scatterers of the Kerr type was investigated and the corresponding asymptotic formulas for the resonances were derived.